garybgenett/gary-os/README.md

 ### Linux ######################################################################
 [Linux]: #linux

-Starting from Linux is easier than with [Windows], for obvious reasons.
+Starting from [GNU/Linux] is easier than with [Windows], for obvious reasons.
 There are two options.

   1. Use an existing booloader configuration
   2. Use the GaryOS [GRUB] tooling

 It is recommended to use the first if it is available.
-The simplest version for GRUB is below, with the 'linux' line matching the location where you put the GaryOS kernel.
+The simplest version for GRUB is below, with the 'linux' line matching the location of the GaryOS kernel.

   ```
   menuentry "GaryOS" {
     set debug=linux
     linux (hd0,1)/gary-os/gary-os.kernel
-    boot
   }
   ```

 The 'gary-os.grub.cfg' file in the [Boot] archive is a good example of a relatively complete GRUB configuration file.

 Both of the above will also work for GRUB installations on USB drives.
-See the [GRUB] section if you want to create/update a bootable USB drive.
-If your system boots using EFI, see the [EFI] section.
+See [GRUB] to create or update a bootable USB drive.
+For EFI systems, see [EFI].
 Any bootloader that can boot Linux will work, but GaryOS is not tested with them so no instructions or support is provided.

 ### Windows ####################################################################
 [Windows]: #windows